simojenki/bonob/README.md

 - Transcoding performed by Navidrome with specific player for bonob/sonos, customisable by mimeType
 - Ability to search by Album, Artist, Track
 - Ability to play a playlist
+- Ability to add/remove playlists
+- Ability to add/remove tracks from a playlist

 ## Running